excid3/rails/guides/source/getting_started.md

 ### Extracting A Concern

-The Product model now has several methods for handling notifications to subscribers.
-For better organization of our code, we can extract this to an `ActiveSupport::Concern`.
-A Concern is a Ruby module with some syntactic sugar for including modules into Ruby classes more easily.
+The Product model now has a decent amount of code for handling notifications.
+To better organize our code, we can extract this to an `ActiveSupport::Concern`.
+A Concern is a Ruby module with some syntactic sugar to make using them easier.

-Create a file at `app/models/product/notifications.rb` with the following code for product subscribers and notifications.
+Create a file at `app/models/product/notifications.rb` with the following:

 ```ruby
 module Product::Notifications